-Position (Geographical) Set of coordinates (latitude and longitude) referenced to the mathematical reference ellipsoid which define the position of a point on the surface of the Earth.
-Positioning The transferring of a non-operating crew member from one place to another, at the behest of the operator, excluding the time from home to the designated reporting place at home base and vice versa, as well as the time for local transfer from a place of rest to the commencement of duty and vice versa Post spacing Angular or linear distance between two adjacent elevation points.
-Powered sailplane An aircraft equipped with one or more engines having, with engines inoperative, the characteristics of a sailplane Powered-lift A heavier-than-air aircraft capable of vertical take-off, vertical landing, and low-speed flight, which depends principally on engine-driven lift devices or engine thrust for the lift during these Issue: 3.00 1-71 30 September 2020 flight regimes and on non-rotating aerofoil(s) for lift during horizontal flight.
-Powered-lift aircraft Any aircraft deriving vertical lift and in flight propulsion/lift from variable geometry rotors or engines/propulsive devices attached to or contained within the fuselage or wings.
-Power-unit A system of one or more engines and ancillary parts which are together necessary to provide thrust, independently of the continued operation of any other power unit(s), but not including short period thrust-producing devices.
-Precipitation Any of all of the forms of water particles, whether liquid or solid, that fall from the atmosphere and reach the ground.
+- Point of no return The last possible geographic point at which an aircraft can proceed to the destination aerodrome as well as to an available en-route alternate aerodrome for a given flight. - Portrayal Presentation of information to humans (ISO 19117). - Position (Geographical) Set of coordinates (latitude and longitude) referenced to the mathematical reference ellipsoid which define the position of a point on the surface of the Earth. - Positioning The transferring of a non-operating crew member from one place to another, at the behest of the operator, excluding the time from home to the designated reporting place at home base and vice versa, as well as the time for local transfer from a place of rest to the commencement of duty and vice versa - Post spacing Angular or linear distance between two adjacent elevation points. - Powered sailplane An aircraft equipped with one or more engines having, with engines inoperative, the characteristics of a sailplane - Powered-liftA heavier-than-air aircraft capable of vertical take-off, vertical landing, and low-speed flight, which depends principally on engine-driven lift devices or engine thrust for the lift during these flight regimes and on non-rotating aerofoil(s) for lift during horizontal flight.

+- Powered-lift aircraft Any aircraft deriving vertical lift and in flight propulsion/lift from variable geometry rotors or engines/propulsive devices attached to or contained within the fuselage or wings. - PowerplantThe system consisting of all the engines, drive system components (if applicable), and propellers (if installed), their accessories, ancillary parts, and fuel and oil systems installed on an aircraft but excluding the rotors for a helicopter. - Power-unit A system of one or more engines and ancillary parts which are together necessary to provide thrust, independently of the continued operation of any other power unit(s), but not including short period thrust-producing devices. - Precipitation Any of all of the forms of water particles, whether liquid or solid, that fall from the atmosphere and reach the ground.
 The forms of precipitation are: rain, drizzle, snow, snow grains, snow pellets, diamond dust, hail, and ice pellets.
-See also acid precipitation.
-Precision The smallest difference that can be reliably distinguished by a measurement process.
+See also acid precipitation. - Primary runway(s) runway(s) used in preference to others whenever conditions permit. - PrecisionThe smallest difference that can be reliably distinguished by a measurement process.

 Note. - In reference to geodetic surveys, precision is a degree of refinement in performance of an operation or a degree of perfection in the instruments and methods used when taking measurements.

-Precision approach procedure An instrument approach procedure utilizing azimuth and glide path information provided by ILS or PAR.
-Pre-flight information bulletin (PIB) A presentation of current NOTAM information of operational significance, prepared prior to flight.
-Pre-flight Inspection The inspection carried out before flight to ensure that the aircraft is fit for the intended flight.
-(Source: Commission regulation (EU) No 2015/1536 of 25 August 2016) Preliminary Report The communication used for the prompt dissemination of data obtained during the early stages of the investigation.
-Present weather Weather at a station at the time of observation.
+- Precision approach see Instrument runway. procedure - Pre-flight information bulletin (PIB)A presentation of current NOTAM information of operational significance, prepared prior to flight. - Pre-flight Inspection The inspection carried out before flight to ensure that the aircraft is fit for the intended flight. - (Source: Commission regulation (EU) No 2015/1536 of 25 August 2016) - Preliminary Report The communication used for the prompt dissemination of data obtained during the early stages of the investigation. - Present weather Weather at a station at the time of observation.